 With improved access to important tools, content and support, the DesignSpark community is stronger than ever – and RS Components have safeguarded their position at the very heart of it.
 The future of engineering is extremely bright.

-While improvement work had already started on the new DesignSpark platform, progress was being hindered by the volume and complexity of dependencies involving the existing system (a system suffering from high levels of technical debt built up over many years).
-RS Components knew that if these issues could be resolved then the project could deliver a whole lot more, and so – having enjoyed a successful long-term partnership with Box UK spanning numerous departments and projects – they approached our team to help them.
+While bespoke development work had already begun to support improvements to the new DesignSpark platform, progress was being hindered by the volume and complexity of dependencies involving the existing system (one that was suffering from high levels of technical debt built up over many years).
+RS Components knew that if these issues could be resolved then the project could deliver a whole lot more, and so – having enjoyed a successful long-term development partnership with Box UK spanning numerous departments and projects – they approached our team to help them.

-Our first task was to investigate what was going on with both the old and new platforms as they stood, in order to gain a clear picture of the ‘as-is’ situation and inform the direction of future development.
+Our first task was to conduct a code review to investigate what was going on with both the old and new platforms as they stood, and gain a clear picture of the ‘as-is’ situation and inform the direction of future development.
 We worked to define the location and nature of any existing dependencies, identify potential security vulnerabilities and points of failure, and review the levels of test coverage in place – as well as highlighting where improvements could be made to enhance usability as part of a complementary User Experience (UX) review.

 Once both platforms were stable, work began on adding valuable features and functionality to help RS Components achieve their core business goals.
 And with increasing acquisition, engagement and click-through rates among DesignSpark’s key performance indicators, the front-end elements of the platform were an important area of focus – in particular the section of the site that provides engineers with access to a range of free design software tools.